Respaired/Darya_TTS/README.md

-P.S: Persian (like Arabic or hebrew) have a type of writing system that is the least compatible with speech synthesize.
+P.S: Persian (like Arabic or hebrew) have a type of writing system that is the least compatible with speech generation.
 I developed and self-funded a transliteration pipeline with real human annotated data over the past 2 years, so Darya works with Finglish, and I've provided a model that converts Persian text to its transliteration. <br> It isn't bulletproof, but it gives you full control over generation, and with correct Finglish input, pronunciation should be near flawless.

 ---